niHonkage/DocsLearning/en/guides/knowledge-base/sync-from-website.md

 ---
 description: >-
-  This document primarily introduces how to scrape data from a web page, parse it into Markdown, and import it into the Fusionworks knowledge base.
+  This document primarily introduces how to scrape data from a web page, parse it into Markdown, and import it into the FusionWorks knowledge base.
 ---

 # Sync Data from Website

-Fusionworks's knowledge base supports web scraping and parsing into Markdown for import through integration with Firecrawl.
+FusionWorks's knowledge base supports web scraping and parsing into Markdown for import through integration with Firecrawl.

 {% hint style="info" %}
 [Firecrawl](https://www.firecrawl.dev/) is an open-source web parsing tool that converts web pages into clean Markdown format text that LLMs easily recognize.
 It also provides an easy-to-use API service.&#x20;